All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Your provider may recommend a prescription-strength option like lubiprostone (Amitiza) or linaclotide (Linzess), both of which are specifically designed for chronic constipation and work through different mechanisms than over-the-counter products.

 Constipation on semaglutide is common and manageable, but it does require attention.
 The patients who do best are the ones who address it proactively with hydration, fiber, magnesium, and movement rather than waiting until it becomes a significant problem.
-Build these habits into your routine from day one of treatment, and you will likely find that constipation is a minor inconvenience rather than a major obstacle.
+Build these habits into your routine from day one of treatment, and you'll likely find that constipation is a minor inconvenience rather than a major obstacle.